daniel-davidyan/pachu-app/README.md

-# Pachu - Your Personal Taste Recommender
+# Pachu - the taste signature

 A mobile-optimized web application that combines AI-powered restaurant recommendations with a social network for sharing reviews with friends.